-A new community young adult choir, Prairie Soundscape, is planning for its second season. under the co-direction of Karen Giesbrecht, choral director at Northlands Parkway Collegiate and Melanie Urichuk, choral director at Garden Valley Collegiate.
+A new community young adult choir, Prairie Soundscape, is underway in its second season. under the co-direction of Karen Giesbrecht, choral director at Northlands Parkway Collegiate and Melanie Urichuk, choral director at Garden Valley Collegiate.
 Having long felt that this was a need in the area, the choir, ages 18-25, was formed to give young adults from the Winkler/Morden region a place to sing after graduation.
 Prairie Soundscape is dedicated to creating choral experiences that feed the soul, build community and create expressions of joy in personal and collective musical excellence.
 Their season will run from April through June.
 A strong media presence has been launched and a PR campaign is being undertaken to build membership.
-More info coming soon; feel free to contact email@example.com, and please forward to anyone you think may be interested.
+More info coming soon; feel free to contact firstname.lastname@example.org, and please forward to anyone you think may be interested.
 Be sure to check out their lively Facebook page!

 Central Region Vocal Jazz Workshop